An explicit mean-covariance parameterization for multivariate response linear regression: Computation

-Given the properties established in Proposition 1 and Remark 1, we can use a proximal gradient descent algorithm to obtain a local minimizer of \eqref{non_convex_estimator}.
+Given the properties established in Proposition 1 and Remark 1, we can use a proximal gradient descent algorithm to obtain a critical point of \eqref{non_convex_estimator} \citep{LiAcc2015}.
 Since $\mathcal{F}_{\tau}$ has a Lipschitz continuous gradient over the bounded set $\mathcal{D}_\kappa$, there exists a positive constant $L$ such that